Delivery drone: Regulation

+In the European Union, delivery-drone operations are generally governed by Commission Implementing Regulation (EU) 2019/947, which uses a risk-based framework (open, specific, and certified categories).
+Operations that go beyond low-risk limits (for example, routine flights in built-up areas that require beyond visual line of sight (BVLOS) or higher kinetic energy) typically fall under the specific category and may require an operational authorisation supported by a documented risk assessment, such as the Specific Operations Risk Assessment (SORA) methodology referenced by regulators and industry guidance.

+Privacy and data-protection law can also affect deployments, because delivery drones may use cameras and other sensors for navigation and obstacle avoidance that can capture personal data.
+In the European Union, such processing must comply with the General Data Protection Regulation (GDPR), including having a lawful basis and meeting principles such as purpose limitation and data minimisation.
+The European Data Protection Board (EDPB) has issued guidance on applying the GDPR to processing via video devices, which is relevant where drone operations involve video capture in public spaces.
+Earlier EU regulator guidance on drones also highlighted risks such as lack of transparency and potential surveillance effects from onboard sensors.

 Early experiments

 The concept of drone delivery entered the mainstream with Amazon Prime Air – Amazon.com founder Jeff Bezos' December 2013 announcement that Amazon was planning rapid delivery of lightweight commercial products using UAVs.
 Amazon's press release was met with skepticism, with perceived hurdles including federal and state regulatory approval, public safety, reliability, individual privacy, operator training and certification, security (hacking), payload thievery, and logistical challenges.

 In December 2013, in a research project of Deutsche Post AG subsidiary DHL, a sub-kilogram quantity of medicine was delivered via a prototype Microdrones "Parcelcopter", raising speculation that disaster relief may be the first industry the company will use the technology.

 In August 2014, Google revealed it had been testing UAVs in Australia for two years.
 The Google X program known as "Project Wing" announced an aim to produce drones that can deliver products sold via e-commerce.